Laser Cutter at The Hive

 - The laser cutter is available on a first come, first serve basis and must be checked out at The Hive service desk.

 - For safety purposes, all patrons must stay with their laser projects as they are running.
 Abandoned projects will be canceled.

 |Brand/Model||Epilog Helix - 50 watt [click here for User Manual]|

 Rotary tool available for engraving on cylindrical objects like vases and cups.

-CorelDraw and the Adobe Creative Suite will be available for use at the Library.
+CorelDraw and the Adobe Creative Suite are available for use at the Library.

 Metals can be marked if powder-coated or anodized.
 Using CerMark to coat bare metals.
 CerMark coating is available at The Hive for a nominal fee.